nisbeterik/work-log-cli/README.md

 gcc -o work_logger work_logger.c

-This will compile the worl-log-cli.c source code into an executable called worl-log-cli.
+This will compile the work_logger.c source code into an executable called work_logger.
 You can then run it by simply typing:

 ./work_logger